 Brian Nelson, Instructor, Simply Music Piano

 Brian Nelson has loved music for nearly his entire life.
 He was born in Madison, Wisconsin and began composing at age twelve.
 He earned his Bachelor of Composition degree from the University of Michigan in 1990 and he completed a Master’s degree in Composition at the University of Wisconsin in May 2000.
 Brian holds a Doctor of Musical Arts (Composition, 2011) from the University of Kansas, where he studied with James Barnes.
-He is the Director of Sacred Liturgy and Music at the St. Lawrence Catholic Campus Center in Lawrence, KS.

 A prolific composer of sacred music as well as chamber and orchestral works, his growing catalogue includes his Te Deum for Full Orchestra, Chorus and Soloists; Ballade for Violin and Piano; Mass of St. Rose Philippine Duchesne; Two Pieces for Orchestral Brass; and Responsorial Psalms for Advent and Christmas, a collection of responsories based on the Catholic lectionary.